home-assistant/developers.home-assistant/docs/core/entity.md

 ### Icon property

-Another way to provide a icon for an entity is by setting the `icon` property of an entity which returns a string referencing the `mdi` icon.
+Another way to provide an icon for an entity is by setting the `icon` property of an entity, which returns a string referencing the `mdi` icon.
 As this property is a method, it is possible to return different icons based on custom logic.
 For example, it could be possible to return different icons based on something that is not part of the entity's state.

 ```python
 class MySwitch(SwitchEntity):